wang-borong/translator/README.rst

 Notes
 -----

--  Works with Python3 now
+- It just Works with Python3 now

 Development
 -----------